ctkjose/Tools-Nova-Extension/README.md

 ## Code Browser ##

+**IMPORTANT** Im currently debugging an issue with symbol parsing that may delay saving files.

 Navigate your code right on the sidebar.
 Similar to Nova's Symbols you can quickly view your hierarchy of classes and functions.
 You can add markers to your code and access them from the code browser.

 Your source code is parsed using grammar definitions that can easily be modified to accommodate your needs.
 The first time this extension is used a default grammar is placed in the file `~/Library/Application Support/Nova/Extensions/EXPW.Tools/symbols.js`.
 Open this file to make your modifications and relaunch Nova.
 The default config includes grammar for *JS*, *PHP*, *CSS* and *C*.